 2.88 million acres of forestland in Washington State were owned by small forest landowners in 2019.
-Any forestry offset protocol implemented under the Climate Commitment Act should provide mechanisms to enable landowners who would otherwise face barriers to participation in carbon offsets to aggregate their offset offerings particularly Tribal Nations and small forest landowners in order to maximize benefits to local communities, tribes, and land owners of all sizes.
+Any forestry offset protocol implemented under the Climate Commitment Act should provide mechanisms to enable landowners who would otherwise face barriers to participation in carbon offsets to aggregate their offset offerings particularly Tribal Nations and small forest landowners of all sizes.

 California's buffer pools

 Forest offset protocols call for "buffer pools" to attempt to account for the fact that some of the carbon presumed stored in the forest will end up being released by wildfire.
-Recent analysis has indicated that the quantity of trees that California has set aside may be inadequate compared to the risks the state faces from increased mega fires.
+Recent analysis has indicated that the number of trees that California has set aside may be inadequate compared to the risks the state faces from increased mega-fires.
 California's "buffer pool" must be evaluated before Washington State links with California's cap and trade program.